Friday, November 6, 2009

 when everything was said and done I put the dish together.
 Cooking time, 2 and a half hours.
 The taste, priceless.

-Lastly, I made this dish a while ago.
-The husband liked it so much I thought it was worth mentioning:
+Lastly, I made this dish a while ago. ..

 Ham & cheeze baked sandwiches